 Weaving classes at my studio are arranged to fit your schedule.
 What would you like to learn and when?
+You don’t need to have a loom to take these intro classes.
 Everyone has to start somewhere, and if you want to get going, here is what I offer to the beginners I teach at my studio in Fry’s Spring.
 I live and work at my studio so it is easy to set up a day and time that may suit your schedule.
 Classes during the work week, or on Saturday afternoons, at times mutually agreeable, usually work well.
 Beginner classes run about two hours, start to finish, and are listed here:

 Weaving on a Rigid Heddle Loom $110.
 Got yarn?
 You can use many kinds of yarns, including and especially knitting yarns, on a rigid heddle loom.
 We’ll work on a Cricket Loom in the studio and as you weave you’ll learn: how to wind and use a stick shuttle; how to weave with two colors and how to change colors in weaving; how to weave simple patterns.
 I use Cricket looms to make scarves, napkins, table mats and runners.